Skip to main content

 Water intoxication occurs when a dog swallows too much water in a short time (playing in water, fetching from lakes).
 The excess water dilutes blood sodium...

-Illustration of a healthy white dog with a bandana, surrounded by carrots and apples, while a vet brushes its teeth.
+Illustration of a healthy white dog wearing a bandana, surrounded by carrots and apples, while a vet brushes its teeth.

-A cheerful, white dog with pointed ears and a #52bca6 bandana plays in a picturesque landscape.
+A happy white dog with pointy ears and a turquoise bandana plays in a picturesque landscape.

 A happy dog with pointy ears eating blueberries in a sunny garden, surrounded by colorful flowers.